 How does this work?
 At high noon, when the sun's rays are directly overhead, even a 3" brim hat may provide maximum sun protection for your head.
 But when the sun is either ascending or descending the sun's rays can sneak right under your hat and strike your face or neck.
 At daybreak or sunset, when the sun's rays are virtually horizontal, a wide brim hat may provide no protection at all.

-If you plan to be spending time outdoors when the sun is close to either horizon, you may want to think about our more unique designs such as the Sol Blocker Hat that drops a vertical protective block of fabric between you and the sun.
+If you plan to be spending time outdoors when the sun is close to either horizon, you may want to think about our more unique designs such as the Cruz wide brim hat for men and women that is breathable, lightweight, and also water resistant but also blocks the sun harmful UV rays.

 How wide of a brim are you comfortable with?
 We all have different feelings about this one.
 Some people can handle a wide brim with no problem while others find it very distracting.
 Bottom line is that the wider the brim of the hat the more surface area there is to block the sun.
 But, of almost equal importance, is the angle of the brim.
 A wide brim hat that comes straight out from the head is good but when the sun is not straight overhead the rays can come under the brim and strike the face and neck.
 A brim that is angled downward goes a long way in giving you more hours of protection.
 As a basic rule of thumb, for maximum sun protection choose a downward angled 4" brim sun hat ... and, if you are comfortable, choosing a brim wider than 4" is even better.
 If you are not sure how wide a brim you would like you may want to consider a 3 1/2 brim.